 This shoot with Meko unfolded right in the middle of that feeling, and it was one of my first times photographing in the city.
 From the beginning, I saw Hong Kong as something that could deepen the narrative without overpowering it.
 It brought texture, atmosphere, and tension, while the focus remained on the editorial itself.

-Meko has a natural presence that never feels forced.
-She brings her own personality into every frame, and that gives the editorial its life.
-The Bach Mai dress adds shape and movement, while the city settles around her in a supporting role.
-Together, they create the story.
+Meko had a natural presence that never felt forced.
+She brought her own personality into every frame, and that gave the editorial its life.
+The Bach Mai dress added shape and movement, while the city settled around her in a supporting role.
+Together, they created the story.

 Tai Kwun Photoshoot Location in Hong Kong